-In the LC-MS problem, the variance in m/Z is much smaller than that of RT and if used directly would lead to anomalies as formalism designed for circular clusters.
+In the LC-MS problem, the variance in m/Z is much smaller than that of RT and if used directly would lead to anomalies, as formalism is designed for circular clusters.
 So we adjusted above formalism to make the variance in m/Z anneal from a large value at T∞ to the desired value at T = 12.
-Note that for LC-MS the variances are the “real values” and so temperature has a natural scale with T=1 as natural “tipping point”.
+Note that for LC-MS the variances are the “real values” and so temperature has a natural scale with T=1 as the natural “tipping point”.